 An elegant solution for inescapable snoring

-August 31, 2025•246 words
+August 31, 2025•270 words

 So, mom is a snorer (like her father before her).
 Not in an apneatic way; she's just built different.
-Well, turns out: sleeping around someone who snores impairs sleep architecture, apparently reducing hours of restorative sleep by around 1.
+Well, turns out: sleeping around someone who snores impairs sleep architecture, apparently reducing hours of restorative sleep by around 1 each night.
 That's not good for dad.
 Well, good news is you can significantly reduce the impact of the snoring through masking: playing background noise to reduce the contrast of the snoring.
 I happen to have this cool thing next to my bed called the "Sound+Sleep Mini", which I got years ago for dealing with a noisy upstairs neighbor when I lived in an apartment.
 It has a bunch of these preloaded noises (I liked its brown noise best.), and crucially: it has an "Adaptive" button.
 I set that to aggressive, which means that whenever there is noise, the speaker's volume increases to cover it.
 Noise (like snoring) becomes drowned in a kind of ocean wave (if you're using color noise) or competing sounds (if you're using the other noise options).

 The exact model I got years ago doesn't seem to be available anymore, but the newer one offers the same core features with a few extras on-top.
 I think I've found the perfect Father's Day gift!
 That man deserves his rest…